-Our team just launched some new features, and it seems like a waste to not reach out to people that we’ve engaged with in the past.
-What do you think?
+Our team just launched some new features, and it seems like a waste not to reach out to people that we’ve engaged with in the past.

 Ivan, you hit the nail on the head.